Research

 Examination of Biomechanical Correction Technique™ in restoring lower trunk kinematics following treatment for chronic low back pain: A Case Report.

-S. Kleiman, BS, PT; G. Alderink MS, PT; D. Marchinda, MS; Spine and Sport Biomechanical Rehabilitation Center, Grand Valley State University/Mary Free Bed Hospital, Center for Human Kinetic Studies, Grand Rapids, MI
+S. Kleiman, BS, PT; G. Alderink MS, PT; D. Marchinda, MS; Spine and Sport Biomechanical Rehabilitation Center, Grand Valley State University/Mary Free Bed Hospital, Center for Human Kinetic Studies, Grand Rapids, MI.

 Objective: